ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 SharePoint File Sync and WOPI Protocol Test Suites are implemented as synthetic clients running against server-side implementation of a given SharePoint protocol.
-The test suites verify the server-side and testable requirements.
+Test suites verify the server-side and testable requirements.

 Architecture